 - Consult with an attorney experienced in elder law.
 Elder abuse is a criminal offense as well as potentially providing the basis for a civil lawsuit.
 Look for a Certified Elder Law Attorney in your area and talk with him or her about your legal options.

 Contact Riverside Elder Lawyers

-If you have additional questions or concerns regarding suspected elder abuse, contact the experienced Riverside elder law attorneys at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns regarding suspected elder abuse, contact the experienced Riverside elder law attorneys at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.

 - 5 Reasons to Hire a Lawyer to Help You Probate an Estate - June 23, 2021

 - How Do I Become My Father’s Guardian? - June 26, 2020